How Your Health Care Plan Works

 - Stay in the pharmacy network.
 Just as important as making sure that your doctor is in your network before making an appointment, you’ll save money if you visit an in-network pharmacy.
 If you have prescription drug benefits with BCBSMT, learn more about your pharmacy network.

 - Know what's covered.
 Make sure services or treatments are covered before you schedule them.
-If you have a PPO, you may need pre-authorization (pre-notification) from Blue Cross and Blue Shield of Montana (BCBSMT) before you get certain tests or services.
+If you have a PPO, you may need pre-authorization (pre-notification) from BCBSMT before you get certain tests or services.
 You or your doctor must call the pre-authorization (or pre-certification) number on the back of your member ID card to confirm.
 BCBSMT regularly evaluates the use of new and existing medical technologies.
 This allows us to make decisions about what's covered.
 It also ensures that you have access to safe and effective care.

 - Understand health insurance costs.
 Health insurance costs can be confusing.
 Knowing what premiums, deductibles, copayments and out-of-pocket maximums are and how they all work together can help you understand your plan.